 So let’s start with the BEFORE, since that’s always so fun!

-Here is the kitchen as it stood before we started.
+Here is the kitchen as it stood before we started our farmhouse kitchen renovation.
 Other than painting the cabinets once, it hadn’t been touched since 2002.
 The style was the epitome of the “Tuscan” look that was so hot at the time.
 Glazed cabinets, beige busy granite, and Tuscan style accessories was where it was when I came over to meet with her.

 Another thing she was excited to fix was the fact that the island was kind of small for the space.
 They are a family that still has a child at home, and because her cook top is on the island, it was difficult to cook and have room to also sit and eat dinner.
 As this is their main everyday dining space, she wanted to expand the island to reflect that.